bablokb/pi-adc-phat/README.md

 The install command will also configure SPI and I2C, if not already done.
 Note that you must restart your Pi if SPI or I2C is newly activated.

+If you use a different ADC or if you use other GPIOs for buttons and LED, you have to change the program `/usr/local/sbin/adc_read.py`.
+The same holds true if you use different resistors for the voltage-divider.

 Usage
 -----

+Connect jumper-wires to the connectors on the lower right of the bonnet (the two connectors nearer to the middle are GND, the other two are channel-0 and channel-1 of the ADC).

 The installation-script configures a systemd-service for the reader program.
 As soon as the LED is on, you can start and stop the measurement